 The major task was to perform an ultrasound examination of the boiler, to ensure that the 88-year old steel was still thick enough to safely handle the 200 psi steam pressure it had to contain.
-To do so, the Steam Team had to remove all the various appliances, pipes, etc., that are mounted on the outside of the boiler.
+To do so, Museum volunteers had to remove all the various appliances, pipes, etc., that are mounted on the outside of the boiler.
 Then the sheet metal jacket was removed, followed by the “lagging” (insulation).
 The locomotive was “stripped.”

 Alas, when the leaking stay-bolt was removed, we found a crack on the inside (water side) of the firebox at the bolt hole.
 This crack was not visible from any place that could normally be observed.
 To determine the extent of the cracking, more stay-bolts were removed.
 The initial crack was found to extend the full length of the firebox, about 10 feet, and a number of other cracks were found.
 Consultation with several boiler professionals suggested that at a minimum, the entire “crown sheet” (ceiling) of the fire box needed to be replaced.
 Estimated cost at that time, early 2002, was about $140,000.
 The approximately $20,000 that had been donated for our anticipated work came nowhere near covering this expense.
 Work stopped at this point.

-In late 2003, the Board appointed 12-year Steam Team member Jim Baker to the position of Steam Foreman.
-His plan, as ratified by the remaining members of the Steam Team and the Museum’s Board, was to re-assemble 2353, and put her on display in the Museum’s Display Building.
+In late 2003, the Board appointed member Jim Baker, who had volunteered his time working on 2353 for the last 12 years, to the position of Steam Foreman.
+His plan, as ratified by members of the Mechanical Department and the Museum’s Board, was to re-assemble 2353, and put her on display in the Museum’s Display Building.
 Certainly, having a locomotive “under steam” would be the best situation, but much can be done with a static display.

 In 2008, we contracted with a very experienced and respected locomotive boiler inspector to examine 2353’s boiler.
 He told us that yes, we could repair the cracked area, but because there already were a number of other patches in the firebox, we could expect further cracking in a relatively short time.
 Other information we have indicates that the lifetime of the firebox on an oil-burning locomotive is about 12 years.
 The present firebox was installed by Southern Pacific in 1942, and the locomotive was operated by them until 1956.
 These facts convinced us that an entire new firebox was needed.